jaronheard/expo-convex-clerk/README.md

 automatically checks for updates every 10 minutes while running and will immediately download and launch a new update if it contains a higher `criticalIndex` than the currently running version.
+## Push Notifications

+This template includes optional OneSignal integration for push notifications.
+Follow the steps in [ONESIGNAL_SETUP.md](./ONESIGNAL_SETUP.md) to configure your app.

 ## Example Profile Features